phaserjs/phaser/README.md

 <img src="http://phaser.io/images/github/learn.jpg" align="right">

 We have a [Getting Started Guide](http://phaser.io/tutorials/getting-started) which covers all you need to begin developing games with Phaser.
 From setting up a web server, to picking an IDE and coding your first game.
+Please start here no matter what your game-dev experience, before diving in to the API.

+The single biggest Phaser resource is the [Phaser web site](http://phaser.io/news).
+It has hundreds of tutorials listed and fresh ones are added every week.
+Keep coming back to see what's new!

+Using Phaser with **TypeScript**?
+Check out this great series of [Game From Scratch](http://www.gamefromscratch.com/page/Adventures-in-Phaser-with-TypeScript-tutorial-series.aspx) tutorials.

 Prefer **videos** to reading?
 Lynda.com have published a video based course: [HTML5 Game Development with Phaser](http://www.lynda.com/Phaser-tutorials/HTML5-Game-Development-Phaser/163641-2.html) (requires subscription)

-The single biggest Phaser resource is the new [Phaser web site](http://phaser.io/news).
-It has hundreds of tutorials listed and fresh ones are added every week, so keep coming back to see what's new!

-Using Phaser with **TypeScript**?
-Check out this great series of [Game From Scratch](http://www.gamefromscratch.com/page/Adventures-in-Phaser-with-TypeScript-tutorial-series.aspx) tutorials.

 ### Source Code Examples